godotengine/godot-docs/classes/class_animation.rst

 - :ref:`bool<class_bool>`  **has_loop**  **(** **)** const

-Return wether the animation has the loop flag set.
+Return whether the animation has the loop flag set.

 .. _class_Animation_set_step: